Kaustubhjogle/Farmify/README.md

 # Farmify

 Farmify aims to control farm appliances wirelessly.
-The system uses a GSM module which is based on SMS technique to operate devices remotely.
+The system uses a GSM module which is based on the SMS technique to operate devices remotely.
-Temperature and humidity sensor DHT22 captures the surrounding temperature and humidity of environment.
+Temperature and humidity sensor DHT22 captures the surrounding temperature and humidity of the environment.
-These readings are sent to the user via SMS and also uploaded to ThingsSpeak Cloud Platform for analysis and storing for User reference.
+These readings are sent to the user via SMS and also uploaded to the ThingsSpeak Cloud Platform for analysis and storing for User reference

 ## Demo